erf/vis-outdated/README.md

 # vis-outdated

-A plugin for [vis](https://github.com/martanne/vis) to keep up-to-date with a list of git repos.
+Keep up-to-date with a list of git repos using [vis](https://github.com/martanne/vis).

 > It might be a simpler solution for keeping up to date with a set of `vis` plugins, instead of using e.g. [vis-plug](https://github.com/erf/vis-plug).